GridSpace/grid-apps/notes.md

 * `B` outline slicing should be distinct from roughing which handles flats
 * `B` excessive moves with tabs. allow reversing in open polys or do not nest them
-* `B` fails in pancaking (clone) when there are no sliced layers (like z bottom too high)
 * `B` contouring should extend beyond part boundaries by tool radius
 * `B` outside cutting direction in roughing mode inverted
-* `F` provide planar or other visual hint of current z bottom offset
-* `F` redo collision code use fixed slices and path/poly intersection instead of a topo map
 * `F` z bounded slices (extension of z bottom offset feature)
 * `F` z planar settings visualizations
 * `F` use arcs to connect hard angles